 It’s important to note that the

-git fetch command only downloads the data to your local repository — it doesn’t automatically merge it with any of your work or modify what you’re currently working on.
+git fetch command pulls the data to your local repository – it doesn’t automatically merge it with any of your work or modify what you’re currently working on.

 You have to merge it manually into your work when you’re ready.

-If your current branch is set up to track a remote branch (see the next section and Git Branching for more information), you can use the
+If you have a branch set up to track a remote branch (see the next section and [ch03-git-branching] for more information), you can use the

-git pull command to automatically fetch and then merge that remote branch into your current branch.
+git pull command to automatically fetch and then merge a remote branch into your current branch.

 This may be an easier or more comfortable workflow for you; and by default, the